‘Church Trends’ gives easy-to-access PC(USA) data and useful information

 LOUISVILLE – Church Trends, the Presbyterian Church (U.S.A.)’s new online statistical resource, has bolstered the denomination’s ability to provide Presbyterians accessible, useful and timely information about their church, according to the research tool’s developer.

 “The church has provided this data to us, and we wanted to give it back to the church in a format that is useful for Presbyterians,” said Susan Barnett, interim coordinator of the Presbyterian Mission Agency’s Research Services office.
-Church Trends replaces two previous online resource called “Ten-Year Trends” and “Comparative Statistics.”
+Church Trends replaces two previous online resources called “Ten-Year Trends” and “Comparative Statistics.”

 The goal of Church Trends, she said, is to provide answers to questions Presbyterians frequently pose.
-Barnett has kept a notebook next to her telephone for the past four years sand has recorded the questions Presbyterians have asked her.
+Barnett has kept a notebook next to her telephone for the past four years and has recorded the questions Presbyterians have asked her.
 “For example, we get a lot of calls from people who say they are moving to a new city and are looking for a Presbyterian church,” Barnett said.
 Many callers, she noted, want to find a congregation that they believe can meet a specific need.

 “A family that has elementary-aged children may want to find a congregation that has children in that age group,” she said.
 “You can find that information on Church Trends.”
 She explained that every Presbyterian congregation in this family’s new city will likely have a statistical snapshot on Church Trends that includes the number of children enrolled in Christian education programs.
 The street and web addresses of congregations are also available.